ankit-nautiyal/ShopEasy-React/README.md

   - Responsive design with a dynamic copyright year.
 - **Responsive Design**:
   - Mobile-first approach using plain CSS.
-  - Adapts seamlessly to desktop and mobile devices.
+  - It adapts seamlessly to desktop and mobile devices.

 ## Tech Stack